Maud Menten New Principal Investigator Prizes in Genetics

 - The candidate must have chosen IG as the primary Institute on their Project Grant proposal application; and

 - The candidate must be an early career researcher at the time of the application deadline of the Project Grant competition.

 How to apply / Evaluation

 There is no application process for this prize.
-The prizes will be given to the highest ranked (by percent (%) rank) new investigators, who are the recipients of a grant from the 2019 Spring Project Grant competition in each research area, and who selected IG as the primary Institute on their application.
+The prizes will be given to the highest ranked (by percent (%) rank) new investigators, who are the recipients of a grant from the Fall 2021 or Spring 2022 Project Grant competition in each research area, and who selected IG as the primary Institute on their application.
 CIHR staff will provide the list of IG grantees and will determine with Institute staff the eligibility of the recipient.
 In the case of ties, the prizes will be split amongst the finalists per research area.

 - Date modified: